vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 tags: ['Tailwind', 'React', 'NextJs']
 ---

 I enjoy creating my frontend projects with **Nextjs** and **React**.
 Also **Tailwind** is the second must have thing in my tech stack.
 I wanted to avoid reinventing over and over again the same basic components like Modals, Dropdowns, Selects, Tables and focus on building application logic.

-And there are many ways you can go...
+One of the way to solve my problem is to pick a headless component library like [Radix](https://www.radix-ui.com/) or [React Aria](https://react-spectrum.adobe.com/react-aria/) and create styles on top of them.
+But maybe it's already done for me? 😃

 I am pretty sure I want to use React and Tailwind but don't want to write Javascript for components to be interactive.
 Obviously I had to pick up some **Tailwind** component library.
 But there are so many of them 😨.